 23 May 2023

 Whilst there are increased costs for landlords, there are also reports of a rental property shortage, with demand also a potential factor in pushing up rental prices.
 We are seeing more landlords exploring their options and considering whether they should exit the market.
-That is in part due to the increased tax burden placed on buy-to-let landlords, in particular as a result of the restriction on tax relief on mortgage costs.
+That is in part due to the increased tax burden placed on buy-to-let landlords, in particular as a result of the restriction on tax relief for mortgage costs.
 It can also be down to other factors, in particular landlords reaching retirement age may have a waning appetite to continue with an increasingly challenging investment.

 The bad news for tenants is that the lack of rental properties on the market may get worse over the coming years.
 The Department for Levelling Up, Housing and Communities periodically publishes findings from its English Private Landlords Surveys.
 The most recent of these were the surveys undertaken in 2021 and 2018.